pralhadstha/aftership-laravel/README.md

 ### Testing

-Use the `FakeDriver` for testing without making API calls:
+Use the built-in `FakeDriver` for testing without making real API calls:

 ```php
 use OmniCargo\Aftership\Laravel\AfterShipManager;